Discover the Pros and Cons of Granite Countertops

 c.
 A Granite Countertop Ups Your Home's Resale Value

 As mentioned above, a granite countertop is an investment—and a wise one at that, because having such a beautiful fixture in your house instantly makes the property more valuable.
-Granite countertop commands higher sales value than homes with kitchens having ceramic or porcelain tiles on their counter.
+Granite countertop commands a higher resale value than homes with kitchens having ceramic or porcelain tiles on their counter.

 d.
 Granite is Heat-Resistant